ginjo/vue-helpers/README.md

 ## Generic Example

 This generic example assumes you are using a rack-based framework and ERB templates.
-Note that neither Rack nor ERB are required to use the vue-helpers gem.
+Note that neither Rack nor ERB are strictly needed.
+You can use the vue-helpers gem without them.

 your-app-helpers.rb
 ```ruby